jeverley/wanmonitor/README.md

 Copyright 2021 Jack Everley

 # wanmonitor
-A set of scripts providing WAN interface monitoring and adaptive bandwidth for SQM Cake on OpenWrt routers.
+A lua service providing WAN interface monitoring and adaptive bandwidth for SQM on OpenWrt routers.

 The main lua executable currently supports the folling features: